Black Madonna For President

 Daggering

 She makes it clear that women can also enjoy their wildest sexuality in public, just as men do without losing possession of their bodies.
 I have seen similar forms of dance even from self-confident older women on my travels before.
-Not only did I se it, they literally took me by the hand and taught me how to move my hips without laughing at me.
+Not only did I see it, they literally took me by the hand and taught me how to move my hips without laughing at me.
 There are also enough examples of this on youtube, which shows that this is an old form of ritual dance.
 The Baikoko dance, for example, which is mainly danced in Tanzania and Kenya and the similarity to twerking is unmistakable.[18]
 The women used it for contraception and abortion.
 Twerking is therefore not a perfidious invention of today's youth.
-Apart from this, many African dance forms in particular is a form of spiritual dancing into the ground to connect with Mother Earth.
+Apart from this, many African dance forms in particular are a form of spiritual dancing into the ground to connect with Mother Earth.

 In 2016 Beyoncé made it clear on the world stage of the Super Bowl that a woman can be anything: Sex goddess, successful entrepreneur, artist, mother and feminist.